-A national survey found 90 percent of residents rate their overall community association experience as positive (64%) or neutral (26%)*.
+A national homeowner satisfaction survey conducted by the Foundation for Community Association Research found 89 percent of residents rate their overall community association experience as positive (67%) or neutral (22%)*.
 Unfortunately, your office will not receive comments from constituents on the benefits of their community association.
 Instead your staff will be fielding concerns from constituents who feel they have been wronged by their association board.
 Try doing the following before you decide to introduce legislation that would specifically address your constituents' complaints:

 Ask yourself: